-The human body has a natural ability to detoxify itself.
+The human body is rule defying, beautiful in all forms and truly magical.
+It also has a natural ability to detoxify itself.
 In fact, the body has several systems in place for removing toxins.
 The excretory system plays the largest role in detoxification.
-The most obvious job of this system is…well you know.
+The most obvious job of this system is elimination of waste.
 The main organs that compose the excretory system are the skin, liver, lungs, large intestine, and kidneys.

 You may be surprised to learn that your skin is part of your excretory system, but it’s true - the skin aids in elimination through the sweat glands.
-I knew I loved skin and all of its multi-tasking amazingness when I started in my skin care career!
-But the excretory system is just a part of one of our most important systems – the digestive system, the gut and its good bacteria.
+The excretory system is just one part of one of our most important system – the digestive system, the gut and its good bacteria.

 The entire body relies on these systems to live a healthy life.
 Your body is detoxifying itself all the time, around the clock, 24/7.
 Even your brain flushes out toxins while you sleep.